eigentechnologies/cpip/README.md

 slightly different environments.

 #### Concurrency
+Multiple `cpip` processes can be run concurrently if we do the following:
+- if not using a `poetry` lockfile, use seperate `poetry` project directories
-Multiple `cpip` processes can be run concurrently if we create a build environment for each process, i.e. for process `X` we would do the following prior to running:
+- create a build environment for each process, i.e. for process `X`
   1. `conda env create -n cpip-X -f cpip.yml`
   1. `conda env activate cpip-X`

 ##### TODO: Non-Unix Systems
 For systems that don't respect the `XDG_CACHE_HOME` environment variable,